-- Based on average shares outstanding for the period. - 2 Recognition of the net investment income by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.
-The ratio does not include net investment income of the investment companies in which the Fund invests. - Total returns would have been lower had expenses not been waived or absorbed by the Advisor.
+- 1 Based on average shares outstanding for the period. - 2 Recognition of the net investment income by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.
+The ratio does not include net investment income of the investment companies in which the Fund invests. - Total returns would have been lower/higher had expenses not been waived or absorbed/recovered by the Advisor.
 Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
 Returns shown do not include payment of a Contingent Deferred Sales Charge ("CDSC") of 1.00% on purchases that are redeemed in whole or in part within 12 months of purchase.
-If these sales charges were included total returns would be lower. - 4 Does not include expenses of the investment companies in which the Fund invests. - 5 If interest expense and commitment fees had been excluded, the expense ratios would have been lowered by 0.03% for the year ended December 31, 2020, 0.02% for the year ended December 31, 2019, and 0.02% for the year ended December 31, 2018.
+If these sales charges were included total returns would be lower. - 4 Does not include expenses of the investment companies in which the Fund invests. - If interest expense and commitment fees had been excluded, the expense ratios would have been lowered by 0.01% for the year ended December 31, 2023.
+For the prior years ended December 31, 2022, 2021, 2020, and 2019, the ratios would have been lowered by 0.03%, 0.02%, 0.03%, and 0.02%, respectively.